Capital punishment in France: Clemency

 The right to commute death sentences belonged exclusively to the President of the Republic, whereas it had belonged exclusively to the monarch in earlier ages.

 President Charles de Gaulle, who supported capital punishment, commuted 24 death sentences.
-During his term of office, 24 people were guillotined, 4 others executed by firing squad for crimes against the security of the state, while 3 other were reprieved by amnesty in 1968.
+During his term of office, 35 people were guillotined, 4 others executed by firing squad for crimes against the security of the state, while 3 other were reprieved by amnesty in 1968.
 The last of those executed by firing squad was OAS member Lt.
 Colonel Jean-Marie Bastien-Thiry, who was an organizer of the infamous assassination attempt on de Gaulle in 1962.

-No executions took place during two-term Interim President Alain Poher, in 1969 and 1974.
+No executions took place during two-term acting President Alain Poher, neither in 1969 following De Gaulle's resignation, nor in 1974 following Pompidou's death.

 President Georges Pompidou, who opposed capital punishment, commuted all but three death sentences imposed during his term.

 President Valéry Giscard d'Estaing, who stated that he "felt a deep aversion to the death penalty", also commuted all but three death sentences.
-He was President at the time of the last execution in France.
+During his presidency, the last three capital executions in France took place.